Online camp signup is easy!

 Upon registration, you'll receive an instant confirmation and any additional information or instructions for

 Robertson Field, the home of Allegheny Baseball, is located within the 203-acre Robertson Athletic Complex.
 The facility includes a batting cage, which sits along the right-field fence, allowing easy access for in-game use, and two spacious dugouts behind each baseline.

-Kelly Swiney, a 1999 graduate of Allegheny College, is in his fifth season as the head coach at his alma mater.
-In his first four seasons as the Gators' skipper, he has guided the team to winning seasons each year.
-In his second season at the helm, his team posted a 25-15 overall record, and qualified for the North Coast Athletic Conference (NCAC) Tournament for the first time since 2007.
+Kelly Swiney, a 1999 graduate of Allegheny College, is in his sixth season as the head coach at his alma mater.
+In his first four seasons as the Gators' skipper, he has guided the team to winning seasons each year, including a trip to the North Coast Athletic Conference (NCAC) Tournament Championship game in 2013.

 Last season, the Gators compiled a 26-16 record to mark the highest win total under Swiney's tutelage, including a 11-7 mark in conference play, to host a first round, NCAC Crossover series against the DePauw Tigers.
 The Gators would win the series, two games to one, to earn a spot in the 2013 NCAC Tournament, the Gators' first appearance since the 2010 campaign.

 Once in the NCAC Tournament, the Gators used a 5-3 win over Denison and a comeback, 6-5 decision over Oberlin to advance to the Tournament Championship game against Wooster.
 The immensely successful tournament run procured four All-Tournament selections for the Gators, as rising senior Kyle Davis, juniors Eric Weyant and Zach Gray along with Frank Triozzi '13 were named to the listing.